idx-labs/nfv-mano-workshop/lab0/openbaton.md

 ## Install Completed

 At this point the initial installation of OpenBaton has been completed.
-With a running and working OpenBaton installation, further labs maybe completed.
+With a working OpenBaton installation, further labs may be completed.

 ## Troubleshooting